 - Click Next.

-- Select Export Metadata from the source list to export your data.
+- Select from the source list to export your data.

-- Click Export.
-You can save the file format as .xlsx or .csv.
-See a note on this below.
+- Click .
+You can save the file format as XLSX or CSV.
+For more information, see the note on exports below.

 - Click Open the file to access it and apply your changes as needed.